Plattsburgh, New York: Notable historic events

 On September 1, 1961, the 556 Strategic Missile Squadron was activated at Plattsburgh AFB.

-The Squadron consisted of 12 Atlas "F" Intercontinental Ballistic Missiles, stored in underground silos at 12 sites surrounding the city of Plattsburgh.
+The Squadron consisted of 12 Atlas "F" Intercontinental Ballistic Missiles, stored in underground silos at twelve sites surrounding the city of Plattsburgh.
 Ten of the silos were in New York, while two were across Lake Champlain in Vermont.
 The squadron played an active role in the 1962 Cuban Missile crisis, giving President Kennedy a powerful negotiating tool in dealing with Nikita Khrushchev.
 The 556 SMS's life was relatively short lived since the Atlas was a liquid fuel system that was expensive and difficult to maintain.
 As the solid fuel Minuteman ICBM began to come on line, the liquid fueled missiles such as the Atlas and Titan were retired.
-The 556 SMS began deactivating in the spring of 1965, completing that task later that year.
+The 556 SMS began inactivating in the spring of 1965, completing that task later that year.

 Despite its numerous awards for performance excellence, PAFB was closed on September 29, 1995, in a round of national base closures in the early 1990s as the Air Force began to pare down its post-Cold War missions.
 The base property is now managed by the Plattsburgh Airbase Redevelopment Corporation (PARC) and is used by a number of industrial manufacturers and commercial airlines.

 Plattsburgh remains a favorite tourist location for vacationers from Montreal and southern Quebec.
 Bilingual signs, in English and French, are found in various parts of the city.
 Today, the city relies largely in part on new industries with a predominantly Canadian and Québécois influence expanding on the former airbase as well as established manufacturing plants, such as Bombardier, Nova Bus, and others.